 Planners concluded that the whole state’s story is the most compelling one.
-A conceptual feasibility study validated this finding, demonstrating that the museum will attract wider attention and stronger support by reaching beyond Fayetteville and Cumberland County to tell the larger story.
+A conceptual feasibility study validated this finding, demonstrating that the History Center will attract wider attention and stronger support by reaching beyond Fayetteville and Cumberland County to tell the larger story.

-The result is a $65 million project involving a phased, multi-year approach to both fundraising and the museum’s overall development.
+The result is an $80 million project involving a phased, multi-year approach to both fundraising and the History Center’s overall development.

-The four-acre History Center site will include a 60,000-square-foot main museum built outside the U.S. Arsenal’s archaeological footprint, protecting the remnants of the asset seized by Confederate forces in 1861 and leveled by William T. Sherman’s engineers four years later.
+The site will include a 60,000-square-foot main facility built outside the Fayetteville Arsenal’s archaeological footprint, protecting the remnants of the asset seized by Confederate forces in 1861 and leveled by General William T. Sherman’s engineers four years later.

 Before he enlisted in the Civil War, Grey Little Brown was a farmer and teacher in Edgecombe County.
 After the war, he returned to farming and teaching.